MoMaF/metadatatools/README.md

 This file can offer insights as to how metadata is organized.

+## `elonet-person-data.py`

+This script first collects all production members for the national filmography movies, using the MoMaF sparql endpoint at https://momaf-data.utu.fi:3034/momaf-raw/sparql .
+It then reads through the Elonet person pages that are accessible at URL http://elonet.fi/fi/henkilo/[elonet_person_id], parses the HTML and gathers information about birth and death as well as the occasionally longish textual descriptions for the person in question.
+This information is converted to RDF according to the MoMaF ontology, and the data is output as Turtle to the standard output.

+The properties the produced data uses are:
+- `bdate`: Birthdate, encoded as XML schema Date, datatype xsd:date
+- `bplace`: Birth place, as string
+- `ddate`: Date of death, encoded as XML schema Date, datatype xsd:date
+- `dplace`: Death place, as string
+- `summary`: Summary or textual description, as datatype rdf:HTML

+The script takes a long time to run, often some hours, because it reads each person page from the Elonet database.

+There are no options for the script.
+Redirect standard output to a file to store the data.
+The script outputs a percentage of the current stage to standard error.

 ## `rip-xml.py`

 Downloads Elonet HTMLs and rips the inlined XML for any number of